dz0u/dz0u.github.io/pages/Church of Mercy.md

 - The official state religion of the [[Hua Divine Empire]].
 Despite its status as the most powerful faith in Llethis, it is only the 5th most-practiced faith in Llethis.
 Even in Hua, the folk religions centered around the #Ruisi have more than double the followers.
 Despite this, the Church of Mercy remains in its status primarily because it *is* the oldest religion of Llethis, dating back to the Mythological Era.
-- The supreme goddess of the Church of Mercy is #Shiyin.
+- The supreme goddess of the Church of Mercy is #Shiyin .